ltclasper/ltclasper.github.io/_posts/2017-12-01-luke-clasper-site-launched.md

 ---
 layout: post
-title: "Luke Clasper, Launches Site"
+title: "Luke Clasper, Launches Site!"
 date: 2017-12-01
 ---

-Well, I finally got around to putting a website together, please check back for updates.
+Well, after meaning to do it for a long time, I have finally got around to putting a website together!
+I'm using GitHub for hosting and development at the moment, which works really well.
+I'll be adding more stuff over the next few weeks so please check back for future updates.